Table of Contents

 - Business confidence.
 Businesses increase investment spending when they are optimistic about future profits.
 It should drive aggregate output and GDP higher.

 - Consumer confidence.
-When consumers feel confident about their future income and job stability, they tend to spend a higher proportion of income on the consumption of goods and services.
+When consumers feel confident about their future income and job stability, they tend to spend a higher proportion of their income on the consumption of goods and services.

 - Capacity utilization.
 When capacity utilization is low, businesses can expand output by increasing their current plant capacity utilization.